electron/electron/docs/tutorial/application-distribution.md

 * [electron-packager](https://github.com/electron/electron-packager)

-These tools will take care of all the steps you need to take to end up with a distributable Electron applications, such as packaging your application, rebranding the executable, setting the right icons and optionally creating installers.
+These tools will take care of all the steps you need to take to end up with a distributable Electron application, such as packaging your application, rebranding the executable, setting the right icons and optionally creating installers.

-You can check the example of how to package you app with `electron-forge` in our [Quick Start Guide](quick-start.md#package-and-distribute-the-application).
+You can check the example of how to package your app with `electron-forge` in our [Quick Start Guide](quick-start.md#package-and-distribute-the-application).

-## Manual Distribution
+## Manual distribution

-### With Prebuilt Binaries
+### With prebuilt binaries

 To distribute your app manually, you need to download Electron's [prebuilt binaries](https://github.com/electron/electron/releases).
 Next, the folder